 Common Sense and Courtesy Is Not Old News Just Old-Fashioned Values That Not Everyone Embraces.

 When I’m in the kitchen creating a new recipe in the back of my mind I’m always thinking about the old-fashioned way and how it was done back when my parents and grandparents were younger.

-If you want to talk to someone these days jump online to Facebook chat, Twitter or hook up via SMS to text someone rather than picking up the phone or sending a letter in the post.
+Today, if you want to talk to someone jump on Facebook chat, Twitter or text someone rather than picking up the phone or sending a letter in the post.

 Money seems to make the world go round but that’s all it does, it goes round and round and round and doesn’t know when to stop.

-Old-fashioned values definition?
+Old-fashioned values definition

-It really depends on the way you were brought up but for me old-fashioned values are the ways my parents taught me to be the best person I could be.
+It really depends on the way you were raised but for me, old-fashioned values are how my parents taught me to be the best person I could be.

 I was hesitant since the summer before I had asked if he wanted to help preserve the fence and he said no to chipping in $50 so I never really said much to him again.

 When I was landscaping my front property this summer he came over to talk to me.
 He was watching move those huge landscaping rocks on my own and said there was no way he could ever do that.
 I figured he was simply meaning that he was too old and that was it.